tylertitsworth/5th-age-srd/Classes/Necromancer.md

 - Your skeletal minion gains a +2 bonus to all defenses.

+### Solemn Beauty

+The first time an enemy rolls a save against an effect from your necromancer spells, increase the save DC by your Charisma modifier.
+This includes saves against ongoing damage.
+Note that a natural roll of 18+ always saves.

+#### Adventurer Feat

+When an enemy fails a save against one of your spells, heal hit points equal to the spell level.

+#### Champion Feat

+Once per scene, you gain advantage on a Charisma-based skill check, as you enthrall the target with your otherworldly presence.

+#### Epic Feat

+Against mooks and normal-strength enemies, you always increase the save DC, not just the first.

 ### Sorta Dead

 In some ways, you're dead already.
 You don't need to eat or sleep or breathe.
 You can't drown in normal water/liquid, though magical gas will still affect you.